 How would you describe your company?
 Are you a work-hard, play-hard group?
 Are you process-oriented, and focused on data and numbers?
 Or, are you a people-focused bunch, always looking for ways to inspire greater employee engagement?

-, you or other employees describe your organization and your employer brand, there’s another question to consider: Should you add new employee benefits that match your culture?
+However, you or other employees describe your organization and your employer brand, there’s another question to consider: Should you add new employee benefits that match your culture?

 New employee benefits vary